BennysGit/Git-Portfolio/3D Beetle Toy Model/BeetleReadMe.txt

 Within this folder is the .obj file of a toy beetle I designed using Maya, along with pictures of different angles to show the beetle if the file cannot be opened.
+This model was able to be 3D printed, and is now pretty, painted and on my shelf!